21 Flowers That Will Bloom All Year in Florida

 Also known as flame of the woods, Ixora has large, spiky, often reddish flowers.

-• Sun Exposure: Full sun to partial shade
+sun-requirements sun requirements Full sun to partial shade

 If you think there is a bit of a cold-weather pattern in the forecast, you can try to protect this plant from cold conditions with a covering, but they’re usually a little too big for that.
-Instead, some growers plant Ixora in a container, bringing them inside during cold snaps.
+Instead, some growers plant ixora in a container, bringing them inside during cold snaps.

 Knockout Roses